fredkingham/octopus-graphs/README.md

 # octopus

-An web page to view your electricity useage with the Octopus API. at [https://fredkingham.github.io/octopus-graphs](https://fredkingham.github.io/octopus-graphs).
+An web page to view your electricity useage with the Octopus API at [https://fredkingham.github.io/octopus-graphs](https://fredkingham.github.io/octopus-graphs).

 Allows you to enter your octopus api details.